keithgriffiths/Show-IP-address/readme.txt

 * Posts
 * Pages

 #### Dashboard widget:

-* I have also included a link to a wiki page which covers information to do with IP addresses.
+* I have also included a content page which covers information to do with IP addresses and a place to keep you updated with future releases.

 #### This is a FREE plugin

-This simply shows the IP address of a visitor if they land on a specific page, you simply put your tag where you want your visitor to see there IP address, and that's it!
+This simply shows the IP address of a visitor if they land on a specific page, you simply put your tag where you want your visitor to see their IP address, that's it!

 This tag works on specific pages or widgets by simply adding in the tag [show_ip].
 Your IP address also shows on your admin dashboard.

 > #### To show an IP address on any of your pages you could use:

 > What's my IP address: [show_ip]

 == Installation ==